RafaelDiazAnguita/DDImage/README.md

 # DD Image

-DD Image is a python script for search and delete duplicate images.
+DD Image is a c++ application for search and delete duplicate images.

 ## Supported formats: